-4. If you can’t do Mass daily, go to Mass on Fridays in addition to Sunday and thank Him for laying his life down for you.
+3. If you can’t do Mass daily during Lent, go to Mass on Fridays in addition to Sunday and thank Him for laying his life down for you.
 Maybe you can go another time or two as well during the Lenten season.

-5. Spend at least 30 minutes in Eucharistic adoration at least one time during each week of Lent.
+4. Spend at least 30 minutes in Eucharistic adoration at least one time during each week of Lent.
 This doesn’t have to be in front of the Blessed Sacrament visible in the monstrance.
 Sitting quietly in front of the tabernacle is just as powerful.

 8. In addition to the penance assigned by the priest, fulfill the conditions necessary for a plenary indulgence.
 You can learn about plenary indulgences from the official Handbook of Indulgences.

 9. Daily, make a plan to get up earlier than anyone else in your house and spend your first 15 minutes of the day thanking God for the gift of life and offering your day to Him.

 10. Make a decision to read at least some Scripture every day during Lent!